 Research in my group is in the field of protein crystallography.
 Crystallography is the primary method for determining the three-dimensional structure of a protein, which provides an essential framework for a detailed understanding of its biochemistry.
 We work both on extending the scope and power of the methods used in protein crystallography, and on applying those methods to determine new protein structures.
 In choosing what to study we focus on proteins involved in pathogenesis and disease, the structures of which can be exploited in the development of new therapies.

 One focus of recent structural work has been on members of the serpin family, most of which undergo an extraordinary conformational change on cleavage by proteases.
 The structures of two hormone-binding globulins show how they harness this conformational change to deliver thyroxine and cortisol to their sites of action.
 Our work on angiotensinogen, the source of the hormone angiotensin, has shed new light on how blood pressure is modulated.
 We also have an interest in enzymes mutated in inherited metabolic diseases.
-The structure of galactocerebrosidase is helping to understand how mutations in this enzyme lead to Krabbe disease.
+The structures of galactocerebrosidase and iduronate sulphatase are helping to understand how mutations in these enzymes lead to Krabbe disease and Hunter syndrome.